InfantLab/VASC/README.md

 ### Prequisites
 First you need to make sure you have supporting software installed.
-1. You need a working Python 3.7 environment with support for Jupyter notebooks.
+1. You need a working Python environment (Python v3.7 or higher) with support for Jupyter notebooks.
 The easiest way to do this is to install [Anaconda](https://www.anaconda.com/distribution/).
 2. Install [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
 3. Next you need to download the trained neural-network models that OpenPose uses.
 To do this go to the `models` subdirectory of OpenPose directory, and double-click / run the `models.bat` script.

 ### Installing this code.

 You have two options to install this code.
 Either download the contents of this repository as a [zip file](https://github.com/InfantLab/VASC/archive/master.zip) to your local machine.
-Or if you are familiar with Github you can [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository and keep you own copy of the files with a version history.
+Or if you are familiar with GitHub you can [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository and keep you own copy of the files with a version history.
 We recommend using the [Github Desktop](https://docs.github.com/en/desktop) app to manage this.

 ### Running the code